 - 2 (5-ounce) cans tuna in water I use skipjack tuna

 - 2 tablespoons Dijon mustard

-- In a medium bowl, use a fork to mix together the tuna, mayonnaise, Dijon mustard, minced garlic, eggs, kosher salt, black pepper and parsley.
+- Mix in the mayonnaise, Dijon mustard, minced garlic, eggs, kosher salt, black pepper, and parsley.

 - Heat the olive oil in a large nonstick skillet over medium heat.

 - Using a 4-tablespoon scoop or measuring cup, transfer four mounds of the tuna mixture to the hot oil.

 - Gently flatten the mounds with the back of a fork.

 - Cook the patties until golden brown, about 3 minutes per side.
 Keep the cooked patties in the warm oven while you fry the second batch.

 - Add a teaspoon of hot pepper sauce or a pinch of cayenne pepper if you like spicy food.